Hungarian cornmeal squares with plum jam – Kukoricaprósza

 The popularity of kukoricaprósza is not by chance, its ingredients make it able to meet the requirements of the newest diet trends.
 This cornmeal pie is gluten-free, and can be also declared sugar-free provided that you use homemade plum jam that doesn’t contain added sugar.
 Cornmeal is an excellent source of fiber, and also contains an important phospholipid membrane component called phosphatidylserine: it helps boost memory, the ability to focus or concentrate, and cognitive functions.

 Kefir and/or sour cream are generally used to make cornmeal squares, but the recipe works with yogurt, too.
 If you don’t have sugar-free jam, you can replace it with prunes.
-Instead of lard you can sprinkle the top of the dish with oil, however lard tastes better.
+Instead of lard you can sprinkle the top of the dish with oil, but lard tastes better.
 Plum jam dulcifies the pastry enough, so the lack of added sugar can’t be noticed; despite that prósza may be dusted with icing sugar if necessary.

 - 250 g (~1 2/3 cups) corn meal, finely ground